 Both diphenhydramine and promethazine belong to a group of first-generation antihistamines.
-The main side effects associated with the use of 1st generation antihistamines is drowsiness and sedation, which is mainly due to ability f this group of drugs to cross the blood-brain barrier (BBB) and has its effect.
-BBB typically stops harmful toxins, pathogens and drugs to reach the brain.
+The main side effects associated with the use of 1st generation antihistamines are drowsiness and sedation, which is mainly due to the ability f this group of drugs to cross the blood-brain barrier (BBB) and has its effect.
+BBB typically stops harmful toxins, pathogens, and drugs to reach the brain.

 People who take sedative antihistamines may experience side effects.

-The table below list possible common side-effects which may be experienced when taking over the counter sleeping pills containing sedative antihistamine.
+The table below lists possible common side-effects which may be experienced when taking over-the-counter sleeping pills containing sedative antihistamine.
 No frequency information is given for promethazine (common / very common / rare).

 |Fatigue||Drowsiness, confusion, dizziness, headaches|

 |Sedation, drowsiness, dizziness||Dry mouth and throat, stomach upsets|

 Tolerance And Addiction

 There is no information or evidence to suggest that over-the-counter sedative antihistamines such as diphenhydramine and promethazine are addictive.
 It is fairly safe to buy diphenhydramine and promethazine.

 Over-the-counter sleeping pills containing diphenhydramine and promethazine have some role in the short-term management of sleeping difficulties.
 However, it has been documented that when used regularly, tolerance develops rapidly (Vande Griend, Anderson, 2003), within a few days of starting the treatment.